 Go for green gas and electricity

-While you’re at it, you should consider the appliances or other features of your home that will complement your green tariff, such as a combi boiler, or energy efficient electrical appliances.
+While you’re at it, you should consider the appliances or other features of your home that will complement your green tariffs, such as a combi boiler, or energy-efficient electrical appliances.

 Focus on insulation

 Having a poorly insulated home is incredibly wasteful.
 We can lose up to 10% of our home’s energy through our windows if they are not well insulated.
 Building your new home with this in mind will make you massive savings in the long run.
 Why bother making sure that you have an efficient and renewable energy plan if so much of it is being wasted through your windows and doors?

 When it comes to windows, the main indicator of their efficiency is the amount of heat that we lose through them.
 We now have a huge range of materials on offer for our window glass and frames to minimise the amount of heat that we lose through them.
 For example, make sure that your windows are at least double-glazed, and also ensure that you aren’t losing heat through the frame of your windows.
 If there is any space between the glass and your frame, then you are definitely losing a lot of heat and money.

 We can say the same for our doors.
 Essentially, the less heat that our homes lose, the more energy-efficient they are.
 If you make the up-front decision to invest in insulating materials for your home, then you will definitely thank yourself later, as you will see huge savings on your energy bills.
 Ideally, to be the most sustainable, the doors and windows you choose for your property should come from renewable sources such as reclaimed wood.
 This will limit the environmental impact of using plastic and can be just as effective from an insulation point of view, if you choose superior quality materials.